Get Started Today!

-NCA offers a seven (7) day cooling-off period which commences from your date of enrolment which is provided in your initial welcome email from NCA.
+NCA offers a seven (7) day cooling-off period, available to all states and territories, which commences from your date of enrolment which is provided in your initial welcome email from NCA.

 This means that if you change your mind about studying with NCA within the first seven (7) calendar days of enrolling, you will be entitled to a course refund or withdrawal of any planned future direct-debit instalment payments.

 - Please note this course refund will not include the $199 non-refundable initial deposit fee (as per 2.2 above).